Rebuild Your Smile With Dental Implants in Waco, TX

 Do you have missing teeth?
 Do they make it difficult for you to speak clearly or impossible to eat all of your favorite foods?
 Do they make you shy away from meeting people or cause you to avoid social functions altogether?
-If so, each of these problems and more can be completely taken care of with dental implants in Waco.
-They are the most permanent and aesthetically pleasing tooth replacement option currently available today, and you can get them right here in Waco with Dr. Rick Cofer at Premier Family Dental.
+If so, each of these problems and more can be completely taken care of with dental implants in Central Texas.
+They are the most permanent and aesthetically pleasing tooth replacement option currently available today, and you can get them right here in Central Texas with Dr. Rick Cofer’s help at Premier Family Dental.

 Meet Your Waco Implant Dentist

-Dr. Rick Cofer is an Irving, TX native who received his dental degree from the Baylor School of Dentistry.
-Since graduating, he has logged nearly 200 hours of continuing education dedicated solely to implant dentistry, and he has rebuilt thousands of smiles with dental implants.
+Dr. Cofer is an Irving, TX native who received his dental degree from the Baylor School of Dentistry.
+Since graduating, he has logged nearly 200 hours of continuing education dedicated solely to implant dentistry, and he has rebuilt hundreds of smiles with dental implants as well.

-He is proud to have one of the few practices in the area that can provide the complete procedure in-house, meaning he can save his patients time and assure they always have a fantastic result.
+He is proud to have one of the few practices in the area that can provide the complete procedure in-house, meaning he can save his patients time and help them achieve comprehensive, fantastic results.

 Why Are Dental Implants So Effective?

-The reason dental implants are Dr. Cofer’s favorite way to restore missing teeth are because they are the only procedure that recreates the entire structure of the tooth, both the root and the crown.
-This root accomplishes a myriad of things other treatments simply can’t.
+The reason dental implants are Dr. Cofer’s favorite way to restore missing teeth is that they are the only procedure that recreates the entire structure of the tooth – both the root and the crown.
+Having a new root in place accomplishes a myriad of things other treatments simply can’t.

-No matter how many teeth you are missing, if you are interested in getting dental implants, you need to schedule a consultation with Dr. Cofer.
+No matter how many teeth you are missing, dental implants could be the right choice for you.
+It’s time to schedule a consultation with Dr. Cofer!
 During this appointment, you’ll both discuss what you would like for your smile, and he’ll determine if dental implants are the right solution for you.
-If they are, the procedure involves 3 basic phases:
+If they are, the procedure involves three basic phases:

-You’ll return to Premier Family Dental where Dr. Cofer will place your abutments, which is what will connect your restoration directly to the implants.
+You’ll return to Premier Family Dental when you’re fully healed so that Dr. Cofer can place your abutments, which is what will connect your restoration directly to the implants.
 After you have healed, your final restoration will be placed, and your new smile will be ready for the world!

 A Single Tooth